-Depreciation and amortization for the 2004 quarter totaled \$26.3 million compared to \$44.7 million for the 2003 quarter, a decrease of \$18.4 million, or 41.1%.
-The decrease resulted from accelerated depreciation of software of \$13.5 million included in the 2003 quarter and lower amortization of other intangible assets as costs associated with the government contract acquired with the TRICARE 2 and 5 transaction became fully amortized in the second quarter of 2003.
+Depreciation and amortization for the 2004 quarter totaled \$27.2 million compared to \$28.5 million for the 2003 quarter, a decrease of \$1.3 million, or 4.6%.
+For the 2004 period, depreciation and amortization totaled \$53.5 million compared to \$73.1 million for the 2003 period, a decrease of \$19.6 million, or 26.8%.
+The decrease resulted from accelerated depreciation of software of \$13.5 million included in the 2003 quarter and period and a net decrease of amortization of other intangible assets when the government contract acquired with the TRICARE Regions 2 and 5 transaction became fully amortized in the second quarter of 2003.
+This was offset by the increased amortization expense associated with the April 1, 2004 Ochsner acquisition.
+After finalizing plans at the beginning of the third quarter of 2004 to abandon some enrollment software, we reduced the estimated useful life of the software effective July 1, 2004.
+The change in the useful life will increase depreciation expense during the second half of 2004 by approximately \$9.3 million.